corona-warn-app/cwa-server/docs/distribution.md

 ## Object Store

 The communication with the S3 compatible object storage, that is hosted by Deutsche Telekom is done through the AWS SDK v2.
-The files, that will be updated to the S3 compatible storage are created on local storage first (ouput path defined in [`application.yaml`](https://github.com/corona-warn-app/cwa-server/blob/master/services/distribution/src/main/resources/application.yaml#L20)) and are then uploaded to the storage provider.
+The files, that will be updated to the S3 compatible storage are created on local storage first (ouput path defined in application configuration) and are then uploaded to the storage provider.

 ### Headers